Birational Kleinian groups: Complex projective Kleinian groups

 \subsubsection{Primary Kodaira surfaces}

 Consider the subgroup $G$ of the group of affine transformations $\Aff(2,\CC)$ generated by the following four elements

+where $a,b\notin \RR$ and $c,d$ are not both equal to $0$.
 The quotient $\CC^2/G$ is a primary Kodaira surface, i.e.\ a non \Kah{} principal bundle of elliptic curves over an elliptic curve; its Kodaira dimension is zero (see \cite{BHPV}).
 Note that the group $G$ is not unique up to conjugation for a fixed primary Kodaira surface, it has one parameter of freedom (see \cite{Kli98}).